But with a little planning and practice, you’ll see just how helpful it can be to get your clean eating on track.

 This recipe combines two contrasting flavors to create one incredible dish.
 The adobo and chipotle-spiked barbecue sauce complements the refreshing cilantro and slaw, so it’s not too spicy and it’s not too light — it’s just right.

 Shake up your snack game, or make any sandwich more interesting, with our super-flavorful twist on hummus.
 This garlicky, roasted red pepper hummus is absolutely delicious, and you can make it in just a few minutes, no cooking required.

 Here’s an easy matcha recipe that makes a great little snack you can take almost anywhere.
 They’re not sweet, but they are satisfying.
 Only 56 calories each.

 This healthy snack can be made with your choice of dried fruits, nuts, and seeds and takes less than 10 minutes to make.

-Think of this addictive, crunchy snack (that is incredible simple to make!) as a healthy, protein-packed chip substitute that’ll power you through your afternoon.
+Think of this addictive, crunchy snack — and incredibly simple to make! — as a healthy, protein-packed chip substitute that’ll power you through your afternoon.